cncf/techdocs/analyses/0003-krator.md

 - **Website:** branding, website structure, and maintainability

 Within each section you receive a rating on different criteria.
-The full definition of each criteria is defined in [the criteria](criteria.md).
+The full definition of each criteria is defined in [Criteria](../docs/analysis/criteria.md).
 We recommend reading each criterion’s definition.

 ## Project documentation